 State-of-the-Art lectures at EASL Congress 2024

-Our specially curated State-of-the-Art lectures feature key opinion leaders and authorities from various fields, offering insights into the latest cutting-edge developments that are shaping the future of hepatology.
-Join us to stay at the forefront of medical advancements and witness expert perspectives that guide the path forward in liver research and patient care!
+Our specially curated State-of-the-Art lectures featured key opinion leaders and authorities from various fields, and offered insights into the latest cutting-edge developments that are shaping the future of hepatology.

-Understanding the molecular basis of genetic variations conferring susceptibility and resistance to steatotic liver disease, Thursday, 6 June, 14:00 – 14:45 CET
+Understanding the molecular basis of genetic variations conferring susceptibility and resistance to steatotic liver disease.

 Helen H. Hobbs, University of Texas Southwestern Medical Center, US